-To a zip bag, add olive oil, lemon juice and zest, garlic, herbs, salt and pepper.
+- To a zip bag, add olive oil, garlic, herbs, salt and pepper.
 Combine well.
 Add lamb chops to marinate.
 You will want to give it at least 30 minutes in the marinade.

 - Using a fork, mash the butter, bleu cheese, and herbs together until well combined.
 Shape* and chill until you are ready to cook the lamb.